mortang2410/dotfiles/README.md

 - mpv (best video player around, with lots of options).

-A few things not included here, which you need to install yourself, depending on your environment / distribution.
+Things to install after cloning:

 - the programs themselves: vim, nvim, tmux, zsh, urxvt, weechat, mpv.
 In particular, vim needs to be up-to-date, and obviously compiled with support for python3,